 Guided tour:

-Book: Palace of Versailles Guided Tour with Optional All Access Ticket including Gardens.
+Book: Palace of Versailles Guided Tours

 Book:

-The palace’s most iconic room is a grand gallery spanning 73 meters, with 17 mirrored arches reflecting the garden views, grand chandeliers, gilded statues, and intricate ceiling paintings, a testament to the French monarchy's power and wealth.
+The Palace’s most iconic room is a grand gallery spanning 73 meters, with 17 mirrored arches reflecting the garden views, grand chandeliers, gilded statues, and intricate ceiling paintings, a testament to the French monarchy's power and wealth.

 Best time to visit